Martyrshot/runelite-marty-walkup/README.md

 each of their friends a sound to play when they log in.

 ## Settings
+**Note:** Sound files must be put in `$RUNELITE_DIR/sounds/marty/entrance/`.
+You may need to create the directories yourself.

 ### Friends to Announce
 This is where you assign sounds to play when your friends log in.
-To specify a sound to play for a particular username, add a new line with `username=sound.mp3`.
-Each username-sound pair must be on its own line, and only mp3 files are currently supported.
+To specify a sound to play for a particular username, add a new line with `username=sound.wav`.
+Each username-sound pair must be on its own line, and only wav files are currently supported.

 ### Interrupt Sound
 When this box is checked, if a user logs in when a walk up sound